nsnam/ns-3-dev-git/src/traffic-control/doc/mq.rst

 classes, allowing to attach different queue discs to them, which are grafted to the device transmission queues.

+Mq is installed by default on multi-queue devices (such as Wifi) with as many FqCodel child queue discs as the number of device queues.

 Model Description
 *****************